Creative Economies Africa

 The activities will include a mix of online-only seminars and 3 hybrid events; all will be accessible and open to everyone.

 OUR ONLINE SEMINAR SERIES ARE OPEN TO ALL.
-SIMPLY REGISTER TO ATTEND ONLINE
+REGISTER TO ATTEND ONLINE

 Prof. Enyinna Sodienye Nwauche, Faculty of Law University of Fort Hare, Eastern Cape, South Africa